News

 Attorney General Pam Bondi praised the court’s decision on Feb.
 9.

-California Gov. Gavin Newsom signed both bills into law last year in response to federal immigration enforcement operations in the state.
+California Gov. Gavin Newsom signed both bills into law in 2025 in response to federal immigration enforcement operations in the state.

 The No Secret Police Act prohibited any law enforcement officer from wearing a facial covering while performing official duties unless the agency employing the officer has a policy regarding the covering.
 Some exceptions were made for SWAT teams and in other cases.